 - Redesigning products to include less water in their composition.

 From corporate to small entrepreneurial beauty companies, many businesses are renewing and improving their business model to include sustainability.
-Adopting a sustainable and green orientation in business includes identifying vices and virtues of the company, incorporating sustainability initiatives in the company’s leadership model and mission statement, and holding internal and external stakeholders accountable for change.
+Adopting a sustainable and green orientation in business includes identifying the vices and virtues of the company, incorporating sustainability initiatives in the company’s leadership model and mission statement, and holding internal and external stakeholders accountable for change.
 These transformations may occur by adhering to the changing consumer protection adaptations that are being made in regards to toxic ingredients, as well as considering the impacts of other ingredients such as microbeads for exfoliation.
 Policies such as the microbead-free waters act of 2015 encourage companies to seek solutions for microbead exfoliants with planet-friendly options, but it is the company’s responsibility to find equitable solutions that provide the same result with a lower impact.

 Increasing Efficiency in Supply Chain Management

-Supply chain management innovation and sustainability in cosmetics includes considering the lifecycle management of a product from cradle to grave.
+Supply chain management innovation and sustainability in cosmetics include considering the lifecycle management of a product from cradle to grave.
 This means taking a deeper look at the direct and indirect members of the supply chain in a collaborative manner to seek solutions for any problems found, which may include: